Moshe Arens: Political career

 After the Yom Kippur War, Arens entered politics and was elected to the Knesset as a member of Likud in the 1973 elections.
 After being re-elected in 1977, he became chairman of the Foreign Affairs and Defense Committee.
 He voted against the Camp David Accords and the Egypt–Israel peace treaty.
 In 1980, Prime Minister Menachem Begin offered Arens the post of Minister of Defense, but he turned it down due to his disagreement over the terms of the Egypt–Israel Peace Treaty.
 Arens did not oppose peace with Egypt, but was opposed to certain aspects of the treaty, and thus did not want to have to oversee Israel's evacuation from the Sinai.

-He was re-elected again in re-elected again in 1981, but resigned from the Knesset on 19 January 1982 when appointed ambassador to the United States.
+He was re-elected in 1981, but resigned from the Knesset on 19 January 1982 when appointed ambassador to the United States.
 At this point, he brought his young protégé, Benjamin Netanyahu, then 32, to work for him in Washington.
 He returned to Israel in February 1983 after being appointed Minister of Defense, replacing Ariel Sharon, who had been forced out of office following the Kahan Commission's report on the Sabra and Shatila massacre.
 He was re-elected in 1984, but was only appointed Minister without Portfolio.
 After another re-election in 1988 he was appointed Minister of Foreign Affairs (with Netanyahu his deputy), and in 1990 returned to the Defense portfolio.

 After Likud lost the 1992 elections, Arens retired from politics.
 He returned in 1999, however, to challenge Netanyahu for the Likud leadership.
 Although he won only 18% of the vote, Netanyahu appointed him Minister of Defense, replacing Yitzhak Mordechai, who had left Likud to establish the Centre Party.
 Although Arens returned to the Knesset after the 1999 elections, Likud lost the elections and he left the cabinet.
 He lost his seat for the final time in 2003.

 Arens questioned the wisdom of Lockheed Martin F-35 Lightning II Israeli procurement, given the neglected state of Israeli ground forces.
-In an article for Fathom Journal, Arens stated that he was a critic of unilateral withdrawal from the West Bank and Gaza, accusing its proponents of suffering from "unilateral withdrawal syndrome".
+In an article for Fathom Journal, Arens stated that he was an opponent of unilateral withdrawal from the West Bank and Gaza, accusing its proponents of suffering from "unilateral withdrawal syndrome".